xianhaochen/backup.github.io/_pages/about.md

 5G/6G is no longer just for information delivery, but rather becoming a concerted platform for integrated communications and computing.
 I am interested in exploring the following key problems in 5G/6G.

 federated learning, edge computing, vehicular networks.

-*Multiple PhD and Postdoc openings in HKU EEE are available.
+*Multiple PhD and Postdoc openings are available in HKU.
 Please drop me emails if you are intereted.*